 Supplemental Instruction is available for the following courses:

 *Supplemental Instruction for Physics 107, 108, 113 & 114 is run through the Physics Department.
-Please visit their office (Science Building, 3rd Floor, Room 105) for more information.
+Please visit their office (Science Center, 3rd Floor, Room 105) for more information.

-Subject tutoring is available through Academic Support Programs.
-To sign up for tutoring and/or to get additional information, students can check with the front desk staff in Academic Support Programs, CC-1-1300.
+The Subject Tutoring Program offers one-on-one or small group tutoring for 100- and 200-level courses in the humanities, languages, sciences, and social sciences.
+To sign up for tutoring and/or to get additional information, students can check with the front desk staff in Academic Support Programs, Campus Center 1st Floor, Room 1300.
 Students can also sign up online by visiting to the tutoring registration webpage.
-Additional information about the Subject Tutoring Program is available here.

 Math Drop-In Workshops

-Math workshops are offered through the Math Resource Center.
-The workshops are free and open to all UMass Boston students.
+Math drop-in workshops are free and open to all UMass Boston students.
 Students do not need to register in advance.
-Workshop schedules are available in the Math Resource Center located on the 8th floor of Healey Library, or at our Info Desk.
+Workshop schedules are available in the Math Resource Center located on the 8th floor of Healey Library, and at our Info Desk.

 Writing Drop-In Workshops

 Writing workshops are offered through the Reading, Writing, and Study Strategies Center (RWSSC).
 The workshops are free and open to all UMass Boston students.
 Students do not need to register in advance.
-Workshop schedules are available in the RWSSC located in Academic Support Programs, CC-1-1300, or at our Info Desk.
+Workshop schedules are available online; in the RWSSC located in Academic Support Programs, Campus Center, 1st Floor, Room 1300; and at our Info Desk.

 Student Success and Study Strategies Drop-In Workshops

 The Reading, Writing, and Study Strategies Center (RWSSC) provides drop-in workshops for a wide range of success and study strategies topics.
 Workshop topics include, but are not limited to: time management, note taking, study strategies, exam preparation, emailing, and oral presentations.
-A schedule will be available at the beginning of the semester in the RWSSC located in Academic Support Programs, CC-1-1300, at our Info Desk, or here.
+A schedule will be available at the beginning of the semester online; in the RWSSC located in Academic Support Programs, Campus Center 1st Floor, Room 1300; and at our Info Desk.